NEW Intercollegiate major in Linguistics & Speech, Language, and Hearing Sciences

 Program administration and participating faculty members

-The program will be jointly administered by:
+The program is jointly administered by:

 The other participating faculty members are listed below.